 - 1. Design learning experiences and assessments that reflect knowledge of child development and diverse learning needs; - 2.
-Practice the skills, knowledge, and ethical attitudes required by the profession of teaching and reflective of a Christian worldview; - 3.
-Effectively manage a typical EC-8th grade class; - 4.
-Effectively operate and integrate technology hardware and software into the instructional setting
+Practice the skills, knowledge, and ethical attitudes required by the teaching profession and reflective of a Christian worldview; - 3.
+Effectively manage a typical EC-8th grade class; and - 4.
+Effectively operate and integrate technology hardware and software into the instructional setting.